axibase/atsd-use-cases/expatriation/README.md

 ### Introduction

-Each year the Internal Revenue Service of the United States releases expatriation information about American citizens who have decided to renounce their citizenship via the [Federal Register](https://www.federalregister.gov/), the government's self-described daily journal.
-It's interesting to note that the reason the IRS publishes this information, or tracks it all, is to levy the [Expatriation Tax](https://www.irs.gov/individuals/international-taxpayers/expatriation-tax) upon those citizens with enough material wealth to incur the tax at the time of their renunciation.
-The tax doesn't apply to just anyone who decides to leave the country for good, only to those soon-to-be-former citizens who qualify as "covered expatriates."
+Each year the Internal Revenue Service of the United States releases expatriation information about American citizens who have decided to renounce their citizenship via the [Federal Register](https://www.federalregister.gov/), the government's official journal.
+The reason the IRS publishes this information is to levy the [Expatriation Tax](https://www.irs.gov/individuals/international-taxpayers/expatriation-tax) upon those citizens with enough wealth to incur the tax at the time of their renunciation.
+The tax doesn't apply to just anyone who decides to leave the country for good, only to those soon-to-be-former citizens who qualify as "covered expatriates".

 A covered expatriate must meet any one of the following criteria: